rms-open-letter/rms-open-letter.github.io/README.md

 Thanks for volunteering to sign this open letter!

-Starting at 2021-03-23 19:00 UTC, we will be merging PRs in batches once an hour.
+Starting at 2021-03-24 00:30 UTC, we will continue to merge PRs in batches.